Neutron moderator: Moderation

-Choice of moderator materials
+Materials

 Some nuclei have larger absorption cross sections than others, which removes free neutrons from the flux.
 Therefore, a further criterion for an efficient moderator is one for which this parameter is small.
 The moderating efficiency gives the ratio of the macroscopic cross sections of scattering, $\Sigma_s$, weighted by $\xi$ divided by that of absorption, $\Sigma_a$: i.e., $\frac{\xi\Sigma_s}{\Sigma_a}$.
 For a compound moderator composed of more than one element, such as light or heavy water, it is necessary to take into account the moderating and absorbing effect of both the hydrogen isotope and oxygen atom to calculate $\xi$.
 To bring a neutron from the fission energy of $E_0$ 2 MeV to an $E$ of 1 eV takes an expected $n$ of 16 and 29 collisions for H2O and D2O, respectively.
 Therefore, neutrons are more rapidly moderated by light water, as H has a far higher $\Sigma_s$.
 However, it also has a far higher $\Sigma_a$, so that the moderating efficiency is nearly 80 times higher for heavy water than for light water.

 The ideal moderator is of low mass, high scattering cross section, and low absorption cross section.

-Distribution of neutron velocities once moderated
+Distribution of neutron velocities

 After sufficient impacts, the speed of the neutron will be comparable to the speed of the nuclei given by thermal motion; this neutron is then called a thermal neutron, and the process may also be termed thermalization.
 Once at equilibrium at a given temperature the distribution of speeds (energies) expected of rigid spheres scattering elastically is given by the Maxwell–Boltzmann distribution.
 This is only slightly modified in a real moderator due to the speed (energy) dependence of the absorption cross-section of most materials, so that low-speed neutrons are preferentially absorbed, so that the true neutron velocity distribution in the core would be slightly hotter than predicted.